10 Prebiotic Foods to Feed Your Good Gut Bacteria

 - Balance your hormones, boost your mood, and relieve stress12

 What Is the Difference Between Prebiotics and Probiotics?

 Though they sound alike and both play important roles in your digestive health, probiotics and prebiotics serve two very different functions.

-Prebiotics are compounds that are fermented by beneficial bacteria in your gut in order to enhance your gut health.
-Probiotics, on the other hand, are live microorganisms that keep your gut flora balanced and provide you with health benefits including improved immunity, digestion, and brain function.
+Prebiotics are compounds that are fermented by beneficial bacteria in your gut.
+Probiotics are live microorganisms that keep your gut flora balanced and provide you with health benefits including supporting your immune and digestive systems, and optimal brain function.

-Basically, prebiotics feed your probiotics and the two work together to enhance your digestion and boost your overall health.15
+Basically, prebiotics feed your probiotics.
+The two work together to enhance your digestion and boost your overall health.14

-It’s easy to enjoy the benefits of prebiotics.
-There are a number of delicious prebiotic foods that you can add to your daily diet (or that you might already be eating!) that feed your good gut bacteria and improve your health and wellbeing.
-And as always, to avoid toxicity and to receive optimal health benefits, aim to choose organic prebiotic-rich foods whenever possible.
+Fortunately, it’s easy to enjoy the benefits of prebiotics.
+There are a number of delicious prebiotic foods that you can add to your daily diet that feed your good gut bacteria and improve your health and wellbeing.
+To receive optimal health benefits, choose organic prebiotic-rich foods whenever possible.

 10 Prebiotic Foods to Feed Your Good Gut Bacteria